sergNikitin777/RtStUseKafkaMongoDB/README.md

 6. Open any rest client(e.g PostMan) and submit a POST request as below with this URL http://127.0.0.1:8080/RealTimeAnalytics/send Request JSON in the body of request: { "name": "Data4" }

-7. Run KafkaEventConsumer as java application
-8. In a new tab, run this URL: http://127.0.0.1:8080/RealTimeAnalytics/dashboard/all
+7. In a new tab, run this URL: http://127.0.0.1:8080/RealTimeAnalytics/dashboard/all
-9. You will get the live streaming coming from your DB
+8. You will get the live streaming coming from your DB

 SUMMARY:
 a.
 Producer will read the data from PostMan and write it to Kafka bus.